Vitamin B12 Deficiency Signs

 Because the original source of B12 in nature is bacteria, some nutritional sources confuse the issue by maintaining that beneficial B12 is synthesized by gut flora in the colon of humans.

-Studies have indicated that the B12 analogs in algae and tempeh are not bioavailable to the human body – blood levels of the nutrient did not change even after algae or tempeh were added to the diet.
+Studies have indicated that these B12 analogs in algae and tempeh are not bioavailable.
+Blood levels of the nutrient did not change even after these plant-based foods were added to the diet.

 Even worse, these B12 imposters can actually inhibit the absorption of true vitamin B12 as the result of a competitive situation in the digestive system.
 This puts those that avoid animal foods at an even greater risk for deficiency!

-Proponents of the B12 in plant foods myth like to point out that Hindus from India do not seem to suffer from any B12 deficiency despite their diet which includes no animal foods.
+Proponents of the B12 in plant foods myth like to point out that Hindus from India do not seem to suffer from any B12 deficiency despite a diet that includes no animal foods.

-However, what is conveniently left out of the discussion is that vegan Hindus that move to England quickly develop B12 deficiency symptoms with no change in diet.
+However, the discussion conveniently omits that vegan Hindus that move to England quickly develop B12 deficiency symptoms.
+This is the case even if they continue to follow their Indian diet.

 Why?

-The pathways for the uptake of this critical nutrient are very complicated and very common physical issues such as reduced stomach acid, compromised protein digestion, lack of pancreatic enzymes and autoimmune disorders can cause disruption in the absorption process.
+The pathways for the uptake of this critical nutrient are very complicated.
+In addition, common physical issues such as reduced stomach acid, compromised protein digestion, lack of pancreatic enzymes, and autoimmune disorders can cause disruption in the absorption process.

 References